xinhe-lab/lab-wiki/public/this_that/chinese_lunch.md

 There has long been a collaboration between CSSA (Chinese Students and Scholars Association) and Tangchao restaurant offering $7 lunch boxes at East lobby of GCIS building at noon.
 A while ago Tangchao closed their business.
 Now [Joy Delivery service](https://www.joydeliveryservice.com/) replaces Tangchao offering lunch boxes at the same time and location, and roughly the same price.

-Below is info from their CSSA email:
+I put together several of their CSSA emails into information below.

 ### How to order

-(I always order the same day before 10AM via text.
+Personal note: I always order the same day before 10AM via text.
 They mostly immediately reply your text to confirm.
-You then show up at 12PM with cash to get the food.)
+You then show up at 12PM with cash to get the food.

 ```
 $7 per meal for lunch specials (cash only)
 Location: 929 E 57th Street, outside of GCIS east lobby
 Pick-up time: 12:00 – 2:00 pm (Monday à Friday)

 How to make an order:
 (1) Text to (773) 664 - 2110

-Example: one free meal L51 on 7/30 (Tuesday)
+Example: one L51 on 7/30 (Tuesday)
 (2) Email to: joydeliveryservice@gmail.com
 Example: one L23 on 8/30 (Friday)
 (3) Online: www.joydeliveryservice.com

 It's be nice to make an order by 8pm one day before
 Emergent case: before 10:00am the same day (order by cellphone only)
 ```

 ### Price

-(I personally think T200 combo is the best -- you've got to text them what goes into the combo)
+Note: I mostly go for T200 combo --- you've got to text them what to go into the combo.

 ```
 - 普通分量：L （24oz）每份 $6